crate/cloud-tutorials/docs/cluster-deployment/croud.rst

 This command deploys a `5.2.0` version cluster, which is in the testing channel at the time of writing.

-Alternatively, you can deploy a cluster with older version, like this:
+Alternatively, you can deploy a cluster with an older version, like this:

 .. code-block:: console